-In 2020, as part of the High Ambition Coalition for Nature and People, Canada committed to protecting 25 percent of its lands and waters by 2025 and 30 percent by 2030.
-These new targets reflect the urgent need to make peace with nature and stem the accelerating loss of biodiversity worldwide.
+In 2022, as a party to the United Nations Convention on Biological Diversity, Canada committed to protecting 30 percent of its lands and waters by 2030.
+The “30 by 30” target reflects the urgent need to make peace with nature and stem the accelerating loss of biodiversity worldwide.

-While the Government of Ontario announced in April 2021 its intention to expand the province’s protected areas, it was silent on the new collective targets.
+The Government of Ontario has yet to adopt the 30 by 30 target, as recommended by its Protected Areas Working Group.
 Currently, less than 11 percent of Ontario is protected.
 We can and must do better.

 Why It Matters